nikomatsakis/office-hours/README.md

 [Rust users board]: https://users.rust-lang.org/
 [rust-learning]: https://github.com/ctjhoa/rust-learning

+**No guarantees.** Sometimes last minute things come up and I have to cancel.
+I'll try not to, though!

 ### Who I am

 I'm @nikomatsakis, a member of the Rust core, language, and compiler